appgate/terraform-provider-appgatesdp/website/docs/r/connector_identity_provider.markdown

 ## Import

 Connector Identity Provider is a builtin default singleton resource, that cannot be deleted.
-But we can modifiy the existing one, import the default state from the collective with terraform import.
+But we can modify the existing one, import the default state from the collective with terraform import.

 ```bash
 $ terraform import 'appgate_connector_identity_provider.connector' connector